 THE SCIENCE BEHIND STRANGELOVE

 At Strangelove we are obsessed with helping people feel their best.
-That's why we packed the benefits of ancient remedies backed by modern science into easy to daily mushroom powered gummies.
+That's why we packed the benefits of ancient remedies backed by modern science into delicious, everyday mushroom powered gummies.

 What are adaptogenic mushrooms?

 Adaptogenic mushrooms should not be confused with hallucinogenic mushrooms, commonly known as magic mushrooms.
 Adaptogenic mushrooms are known for strengthening the body's resistance to various forms of stress.
 They can protect against stress-related damage and promote normal function during times of stress.

 What adaptogenic mushrooms are doing inside your body

 Adaptogenic mushrooms influence the mediators of the stress response.
 This results in enhanced resistance to stress and homeostasis (or stability) in the body.
 By modulating the factors that influence the body's stress response, adaptogens can create natural energy, calm you down, help you focus, improve sleep, among other healthy benefits.